Why Choose Dental Oasis for CEREC Technology?

 Lastly, if your tooth can be restored with a less-invasive method, your dentist most likely won?t recommend CEREC.
 For instance, if you only need a filling, there?s no good reason to shave your tooth to prepare for a same-day crown.

-How Does a Procedure with CEREC Technology Work?
+How Does CEREC Technology Work?

 - You will be numbed and your tooth may be shaved down so that the crown can fit over it.